 Odzala-Kokoua Highlights

-• The 2022 triennial park survey showed that key wildlife species populations, such as forest elephant and western lowland gorilla, are stable and growing.
+• Key wildlife species populations such as forest elephant and western lowland gorilla, are growing, as evidenced by the triennial park survey and quarterly aerial savannah surveys.

-• 96% of Odzala-Kokoua’s permanent staff members are Congolese nationals, and over 60% come from communities on the immediate park periphery.
+• Odzala-Kokoua boats 2,000 unique life forms, with over 1,500 identified to species level.As a major local employer, 97% of Odzala-Kokoua’s permanent staff members are Congolese nationals, and over 65% come from communities on the immediate park periphery.

 • Camp Imbalanga promotes ecotourism at a national level, increasing sustainable revenue sources and alternative livelihood opportunities for local communities.